 In the United States, the standard response is to pressure or force voice hearers to take psychotropic medications which many find ineffective and sometimes disabling.
 It doesn’t have to be this way.

 For more than thirty years, voice hearers outside the U.S. have been supporting one another through a network of Hearing Voices support groups, learning coping skills from one another, processing and healing from trauma, and often reducing or eliminating the burden of drugs they find unhelpful.

 In 2012, visionary philanthropists from the UK and US teamed up with renowned research psychologist Dr. Gail Hornstein to train and establish a strong nationwide network of hundreds of Hearing Voices group facilitators and research the outcomes.

 These social entrepreneurs have since planted over 60 groups in local communities and several online groups for those without a local group.

-Survey data collected are identifying the key elements that make these groups so effective in helping people cope with their voices and create full, meaningful lives.
+Survey data are identifying the key elements that make these groups so effective in helping people cope with their voices and create full, meaningful lives.

 The Time is Now

 Since the outbreak of COVID-19, the training team at Wildflower Alliance has created new online groups and assisted the national network of facilitators to transition their community groups to Zoom, reaching thousands of voice hearers in this critical time of need with the support of Open Excellence donors.